There are many treatment options for

 - Your medical team may help you to look at

-clinical trial options - You may require some additional medical procedures.
+clinical trial options. - You may need additional medical procedures.

 New symptoms don’t always mean